 A troubled teen with an unbearable father and a woman grieving the loss of her son encounter an eclectic cast of characters at a local dog park.
 With nothing in common but a love of dogs, these strangers become friends and friends become family at Lake Woof, where everyone has a story.
 Free on Kindle.

-Marcus Adair was a bartender in Cincinnati, Ohio when the devastating Omega virus changed everything.
-One of the very few people to survive, if only barely, he finds a world changed and wholly unrecognizable.
+Marcus Adair was marking time as a bartender in Cincinnati, Ohio.
+Then the Omega virus swept across the face of the world leaving a catastrophic death toll in its wake.
+One of the rare few to survive the plague, if only barely, Marcus finds a world irrevocably altered and wholly unrecognizable.
 The electric grid is gone.
 Stores and banks are just a memory.
-Gas has become a precious and diminishing commodity.
+Gas has become a precious and ever diminishing commodity.

-This is the story of Marcus’s journey, and the different people he meets along the way, who are each just trying, in their own way, to make it through. $2.99 on Kindle.
+This is the story of Marcus’s journey and the people he meets along the way, who are each just trying in their own way to survive.
+This is the first book in the Hidden Acres series.
+Book 2 is “Ashes to Ashes”, followed by “When the First Bird Sings”.
+The fourth and final book of the series will be published in 2027. $2.99 on Kindle.

 Free: Head Fake